Lohagaon: Schools

 Due to the presence of an Indian Air Force Base, there is a Kendriya Vidyalaya, namely Kendriya Vidyalaya No. 1 AFS, Pune in the area.
-Most of the students in these schools are children of serving and retired defense personnel staying in parts of Lohagaon.

 Other prominent schools include the Government School and many other smaller private schools affiliated to different boards and curricula.

 Entertainment

 Diamond Water Park

 The Diamond Park, Spread over 25 acres, it was known as the first and largest water park in Pune when founded.
 In 2006, it was renamed as Diamond Water Park.
 The park was remodelled by Arjun Indulkar.
 The rides are designed to suit the varied needs of people of varied age groups.
 It offers rock climbing and a zipline.
 The Diamond Waterpark consists of wet bubble, cyclone, play station, Tortuga falls, seven swimming pools, and 32 international rides.
 There is a pure vegetarian restaurant inside the water park.